mattybrad/drumkid/docs/v6/manual.md

 ## How DrumKid makes sound
 To generate audio, DrumKid makes use of a library called Mozzi, which you can download from https://sensorium.github.io/Mozzi/

 Mozzi makes efficient use of a microcontroller's limited resources, and is one of the few ways I have found of allowing an Arduino-style board to generate interesting sounds (beyond just square-wave bleeps).
 I would recommend trying the Mozzi example sketches once you've installed the library.
-Start with the basic sine wave example and check that you can hear a sound through the output.
+Start with the basic sine wave example and check that you can hear a sound through the output, then try editing Mozzi sketches or writing your own to get familiar with how the library works.

+## A simple first "hack" - editing the default rhythms
+Once you're happy using the Arduino software to edit sketches and upload them to DrumKid, you can start editing the DrumKid source code.
+A good first task is to replace some of the default rhythms.
+Open the drumkid.ino file in your firmware folder, and you should see various tabs at the top of the window, representing other files besides the main code.
+Open the tab marked "beats.h".

+You should see a lot of zeros and ones, organised into lines and blocks.
+Each line corresponds to a channel (kick, hi-hat, snare, rim, or tom, although obviously you can choose any samples you want).
+A line contains 32 ones or zeros.
+If you changed every 0 on the first line into a 1, the kick drum would be triggered 32 times over two bars.
+Your ones and zeros must be organised into groups of eight, like they are to start with (each group of eight is called a "byte" - computers like things to be in well-organised bytes).
+Each byte begins with the letter B, so that the software knows what to expect.

+Try resetting an entire beat to just zeros, but then add a one at the start of the very first line (so the first byte is B10000000).
+Upload the code, use the "beat" control to find the beat you have created, and you should hear a very boring rhythm consisting of just one kick drum at the start of the bar.

+Now make some more interesting beats.
+Remember you can always re-download the original beats from GitHub if you want them (or just make a copy of the beats.h file before you start editing).

+## Interfacing DrumKid with other gear (Eurorack etc)
+By default, DrumKid has an audio output, a MIDI output, and a MIDI input.
+This is already enough to connectivity to allow DrumKid to talk to a computer, and you may find that this is enough functionality for you, particularly if you are adept at using your DAW to re-map incoming MIDI signals.
+However, if you want to make DrumKid trigger a modular synth without using MIDI, for example... well, this topic is going to need some more in-depth thought and experimentation from me so I'm going to stop here for now.
+I did say it was a work in progress.
+More coming soon!